rambasnet/Python-Fundamentals-Lab/labs/stdio/ascii/README.md

 $ git status
 ```

-- Check and make sure the files are actually pushed to your remote GitHub repository.
+- Check and make sure the files are actually pushed to your remote GitHub.